 We take our smartphones everywhere we go, and with their powerful processors and LTE connectivity, they can be indispensable as personal assistants and productivity aids.
-If you're aiming to be more productive in 2017, adding some apps to your mobile device can be a step in the right direction..
+If you're aiming to be more productive this year, adding some apps to your mobile device can be a step in the right direction.
 From note-taking apps and mobile office suites to calendars, timers and to-do lists, here are our favorite productivity apps that you can install now on your iOS or Android device.

 Busy people often forget daily tasks and chores, but Any.do (Android, iOS) is there to keep your schedule on track with to-do list, reminders, notes and the ability to share lists with and assign tasks to others.
 The app lets you sync between phone, desktop, web, and tablet to keep your lists up to the minute.
 A voice-entry feature lets you add items to your task list just by speaking.
 Calendar integration is available for better task list management.
 Further enhance your productivity with cross-platform support for sub-tasks, notes, and file attachments.
 Choose either a free or premium version with advanced features.